cs-guide/cs-guide.github.io/_drafts/how-git-helps-you-manage-your-student-projects.md

-As a student you probably have some way to organize your projects and files on your computer.
+**Git is for everyone.**
-These may include assignments, personal projects, resumes and others.
+Whether you're a software developer, digital artist, student, teacher or writer - you probably have some way to organize your projects and files on your computer.
 Especially for larger and important projects you most likely create backups of your work.
 If not, you will probably regret it at some point :)

 I used to send backups to my email or save them on a USB stick.
 However, the problem with these types of backups is that they take quite some time if you have to create them manually.
-As your project grows, this process will take even longer.
+As your project grows, this process will be even slower.

 Because humans are lazy, you will simply skip or forget about backing up your files.
 It could also happen that you accidentally delete or edit files that you didn't mean to edit.